If your soil is sticky when wet or cracks when dry, you likely have clay soil. But don’t worry; plenty of plants will thrive in this type of soil.

 Get your hands dirty and turn that soil over, incorporating lots of organic matter.
 Doing so will significantly improve the quality of this soil type.

 Coarse grit, compost, manure, and leaf mold are all great options for getting started.
-Spread two to three inches of any of these materials and fork them into your garden bed.
+Spread 2 to 3 inches of any of these materials, then fork them into your garden bed.

 Garden Lime